HOME CONTACT US STAFF RESEARCH POSTGRADUATE STUDIES SunBio

 Postgraduate programmes

-The IWBT's postgraduate programmes in Grapevine and Wine biotechnology are unique to Stellenbosch University and can be followed to obtain the following degrees: HonsBSc; MSc or MScAgric; PhD or PhD (Agric).
-Students who completed a four year undergraduate degree (e.g. BScAgric; BSc FoodScience, BIng) may enrole for the MSc or MScAgric degree, but will be requested to follow the formal HonsBSc lectures.
+The IWBT's postgraduate programmes in Grapevine and Wine biotechnology are unique to Stellenbosch University in South Africa and can be followed to obtain the following degrees HonsBSc; MSc; PhD.

 Entrance requirements

-A BSc, BScAgric or BIng degree that is accepted by the Senate with any relevant discipline as major subject, e.g. Biochemistry, Botany and Zoology, Chemistry, Genetics, Physiology, Microbiology, Plant Pathology, Food Science, Viticulture, Oenology, Chemical Engineering, etc. Only students who have attained an average of at least 60% in these subjects in the final year will be considered for admission to the honours programme.
+A BSc, BScAgric or BEng degree that is accepted by the Senate with any relevant discipline as major subject, e.g. Biochemistry, Botany, Chemistry, Genetics, Physiology, Microbiology, Plant Pathology, Food Science, Viticulture, Oenology, Chemical Engineering, etc. Only students who have attained an average of at least 60% in these subjects in the final year will be considered for admission to the honours programme.

 Programme composition

-The programme comprises formal lectures, as well as seminars, independent study and experimental work in Grapevine and Wine biotechnology; supplementary study or competence in other subjects or specific topics may be required.
+The programme comprises formal lectures, as well as seminar, independent study and experimental work in Grapevine and Wine biotechnology; supplementary study or competence in other subjects or specific topics may be required.
 The formal lectures will be presented as modules.
-The modules that must be completed by the students will be determined in conjunction with the lecturer according to the students' academic background and interests.
 The final mark for the modules will be determined by means of continuous assessment.

 Programme content